-Kelly Anne White is author of The Legend of the Fairy Stones, The Bible Adventure Book of Scavenger Hunts, and other books for kids.
+Kelly Anne White is Executive Director of LitPick, a national literacy organization headquartered in Baltimore.
+She is author of The Legend of the Fairy Stones, The Bible Adventure Book of Scavenger Hunts, and other books for kids.
 Kelly has edited hundreds of books in nearly every genre for HarperCollins, Kirkus Editorial, Christian Editor Connection, and more.
-She continues to work for high-profile publishers such as Callisto Media and Guideposts Books.
 Prior to her ventures into book publishing, Kelly was Executive Editor of Girls’ Life magazine for fifteen years.
-She is now an instructor for The PEN Institute and a lesson designer on SchoolhouseTeachers.com.
-Kelly is a member of the Society of Children's Book Writers and Illustrators, and a contributor to Clubhouse magazine.
-She is actively involved in the Chincoteague Storytelling Guild, and she is a program mentor for the American Folklore Society.
-Kelly also conducts courses in professional studies at Morgan State University and is on staff at the central Enoch Pratt Free Library, pictured right, in Baltimore.
+She continues to work for high-profile publishers such as Guideposts Books and Callisto Media.
+She is an instructor for The PEN Institute, and she conducts courses at Morgan State University.
+Kelly is a lesson designer on SchoolhouseTeachers.com as well as a regular contributor to Clubhouse magazine.
+Kelly is a member of the Society of Children's Book Writers and Illustrators, is actively involved in the Chincoteague Storytelling Guild, and is a program mentor for the American Folklore Society.
+She spends lots of time at the Enoch Pratt Free Library, pictured right.
 Kelly is represented by literary agency Legacy Management.

 Midst midnight mist of long ago...